PedestrianDynamics/jupedsim/docs/pages/jupedsim/jupedsim_install_on_linux.md

 The following configuration flags are available:

-- CMAKE_PREFIX_PATH must always be set to directory `deps` to consider dependencies.
+- CMAKE_PREFIX_PATH must always be set to directory `deps`, where the dependencies are installed.
 See [CMake documentation](https://cmake.org/cmake/help/latest/variable/CMAKE_PREFIX_PATH.html) for detailed information.

 - USE_OPENMP defaults to ON (Disabled on Windows) Build `jpscore` with OpenMP support, generation will fail if OpenMP cannot be